-Texas Driver’s Ed teaches first time drivers fundamental driving skills that help first time drivers learn how to drive safely, effectively and operate a motor vehicle on Texas roads and highways.
+Texas Driver’s Ed teaches new drivers fundamental driving skills that help first time drivers learn how to drive safely, effectively and operate a motor vehicle on Texas roads and highways.
 Driver’s Ed focuses on Texas driving laws, traffic safety, road signs, driver safety and safe driving skills.

 First time drivers under the age of 24 years are required by the Texas Department of Public Safety (DPS) to complete an approved driver education course in order to receive a drivers license.